aniketrai8/Maven_learnings/Documentaion.md

 }
 ```

+### <ins>Build Lifecycle</ins> ->
+* The Build LifeCycle suggests how Gradle Sharply manages a smooth operations withtin a big project.
+* Gradle first figures out which projects are a part of the build, these are mentioned inside the build.gradle file
+* <ins>In Configuration Phase </ins> - All project objects that were required instances are configured, this helps saving time this is called Incubating
+* <ins> Execution Phase </ins> - Finally on demand, the Gradle executes tasks

 <B>  <ins> Plugins</ins> </B>
 <i> Plugins are a resuable peiece of build logic that adds tasks,conventions or confriguation to your project, so instead of repeating build code again and again you package it as a Plugin. </I>
 * There are two tupes of plugins in Gradle - <I>script and binary</I>